 The Hydro Power Facilities are operated by Regional Power.
 Regional Power and its predecessors have operated the Sechelt Creek Hydro Facility since its completion in 1997, the Hluey Lakes Hydro Facility since its completion in 2000, the Wawatay Hydro Facility since its completion in 1992 and the Dryden Hydro Facility since 1986.
 Under the Hydro Power O&M Agreement, Regional Power operates, maintains and manages the Hydro Power Facilities in accordance with prudent industry practice and an annual operating plan developed by Regional Power and approved by MPT Hydro LP.
-The Hydro Power O&M Agreement had an initial term of 10 years, which expired on November 30, 2011.
-The Hydro Power O&M Agreement was automatically renewed for both of its two additional five-year terms, the second of which will expire on November 30, 2021.
+The Hydro Power O&M Agreement is set to expire on April 30, 2022.